Stories are everywhere. Every person is full of stories. The world is full of people, so it's saturated by the stories we have to tell.

 The book is meant to be a resource for any business leader, entrepreneur, or marketing professional on leveraging your stories for greater growth and impact.

 Make storytelling easier for your organization by learning from real-world examples and practical advice.
-The book releases in October 2022, and you can learn more or order your copy at StoryCycleBook.com.
+Learn more or order your copy of the book at StoryCycleBook.com.

 80 Community Service Ideas for Nonprofits